 Non-recourse execution is available with standard carve-outs for “bad acts” such as fraud and bankruptcy.

-Replacement reserve, tax, and insurance escrows may be required, depending on the Underwriting Tier.
+Replacement reserve, tax, and insurance escrows may be required.
 Escrows are typically required for a Limited Equity Cooperative Property.

 Standard third-party reports required, including Appraisal, Phase I Environmental Site Assessment, and Property Condition Assessment.